-Guidance for the safe development of housing on land affected by contaminated does not recommend domestic dwellings within half a kilometre of a contaminated site, obviously this would be impracticable and there are currently existing dwellings within this zone.
+Guidance for the safe development of housing on contaminated land does not recommend domestic dwellings within half a kilometre of a contaminated site, obviously this would be impracticable and there are currently existing dwellings within this zone.

 So to proceed and taking into our previous preliminary guidance report.